SyncFab (MFG) Trading 15.7% Lower Over Last Week

-SyncFab (CURRENCY:MFG) traded 1.6% lower against the US dollar during the 1 day period ending at 17:00 PM ET on June 30th.
-Over the last seven days, SyncFab has traded down 15.7% against the US dollar.
-One SyncFab coin can now be purchased for $0.0088 or 0.00000031 BTC on cryptocurrency exchanges.
-SyncFab has a market cap of $2.32 million and $11,428.00 worth of SyncFab was traded on exchanges in the last day.
+SyncFab (CURRENCY:MFG) traded down 1.6% against the dollar during the one day period ending at 21:00 PM Eastern on July 4th.
+One SyncFab coin can now be bought for about $0.0088 or 0.00000031 BTC on cryptocurrency exchanges.
+SyncFab has a total market cap of $2.32 million and $11,428.00 worth of SyncFab was traded on exchanges in the last day.
+Over the last week, SyncFab has traded down 15.7% against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.